Sensoformer: Robust Sim-to-Real Inference on Variable-Geometry Sensor Sets via Physics-Structured Randomization: Related Work

 \subsection{Sim-to-Real Transfer and Domain Randomization}

-Bridging the simulation-to-reality gap is a key challenge of domains ranging from robotics \cite{tobin2017domain} and neurobioscience \cite{gonccalves2020training} to geophysics.
-In these fields, simulations provide abundant data but inevitably simplify the complex, unmodeled dynamics of the physical world \cite{pan2009survey}.
-Traditional unsupervised domain adaptation methods aim to align feature distributions via adversarial training \cite{ganin2016domain} or minimizing maximum mean discrepancy \cite{long2015learning}, but these require direct access to the target domain during training and can be unstable.
-Domain randomization (DR) \cite{tobin2017domain} takes a different approach: it randomizes simulator parameters to force the model to learn invariants \cite{peng2018sim}.
-While DR has become standard in robotics for handling visual and contact dynamics \cite{akkaya2019solving}, scientific inverse problems require a deeper form of adaptation because the uncertainty lies in the physics themselves.
-Our SourceNet extends DR by randomizing the governing physical processes (velocity structure, wave propagation effect, scattering) rather than just visual appearance.
-This not only solves the specific challenge of seismic inversion but offers a generalizable blueprint for learning robust operators in many physical systems with imperfect simulations.
+Bridging the sim-to-real gap is a fundamental challenge across robotics and the physical sciences \citep{tobin2017domain, karniadakis2021physics}.
+While unsupervised domain adaptation aligns feature distributions (e.g., via adversarial training \citep{ganin2016domain}), it requires target domain access during training and can be unstable.
+Domain Randomization (DR) \citep{tobin2017domain} instead forces models to learn invariants by randomizing simulator parameters.
+While standard DR focuses on visual or contact dynamics \citep{akkaya2019solving}, scientific inference faces uncertainties in the governing physics themselves.
+Sensoformer extends DR into Physics-Structured Domain Randomization (PSDR) by randomizing the core generative processes (e.g., structural heterogeneity, complex scattering).
+This provides a generalizable blueprint for learning robust physical operators despite highly imperfect simulations.